-Employers are instrumental in facilitating this massive fundraising effort by supporting and endorsing employee campaigns within the work place.
+Employers are instrumental in facilitating this massive fundraising effort by supporting and endorsing employee campaigns.

 Employee Campaign Coordinator